 Psychology Honors Program

 The Psychology Honors Program is a nine-credit, multi-semester sequence that starts spring semester, designed to give qualified students the opportunity to design and conduct independent psychological research under the supervision of a faculty adviser.
 Traditionally, students complete the program in three semesters, the first semester in the spring of their junior year and the remaining two semesters during their senior year.
-The Honors Seminar (PSY 489) is only offered in the spring and the application for the Honors Program is due sometime in November.
+The Honors Seminar (PSY 489) is only offered in the spring and the application for the Honors Program is due in mid-November each fall semester.
 The Honors Program has two tracks: (1) one for all eligible psychology majors, and (2) one for psychology majors in the McNair Scholars Program.

 Requirements for admission to the program: